 This is the highlight of the year, all students get their chance to perform at the beautiful Regent on Broadway.

 Pre School Showcase

 When you either book a trial or enrol at DWS you will need to create an account on our Parent portal.
-If you choose not to continue after your trial your information will be deleted however, if you continue after your trial it will make things smoother.
+If you choose not to continue after your trial your information will be deleted, however if you continue after your trial it will make things smoother.

 Once you are in the portal it will only show classes available for your child's age making it much easier to decide what class to choose.

 If you know what you want then please use our online registration portal to book.

 After many years of watching children trial classes we thought we would share with you some reflections, observations and tips on preparing to trial a class.